Mordecailloyd/Outdoor-Adventure-World/docs/README.md

 concerns: shopping cart # located inside of shopping cart img.
-Max shopping cart size (99?)
+X Max shopping cart size (99?)
-From shopping cart click image to redirect to informational show page of product multiple copies of same product in shopping cart - combine and provide total?
+From shopping cart click image to redirect to informational show page of product X(used product name instead of image) multiple copies of same product in shopping cart - combine and provide total?
 Abstracted code for thumbnail generation of a picture/ thumbnail picture scaling fix (re: fix used on div's for splash screen)

 Blue hover login/signup buttons

-4 images across bottom for flex ( 25%)
+4 images across bottom for flex ( 25%) X
+(I found 3 to look nicer 33%)

 create index pages